 Taking digital designs into the real world can be fraught with gotchas and gremlins.
 We’re so used to the world being digital that some of us have forgotten how to prep our work for print.
 This poster printing guide is here to help.

-If you’re thinking of doing a run of poster designs for a campaign, party, gig or simply to adorn your own walls with, here’s a guide to how to print your work.
-(And here are the best home printers.)
-Follow our tips and you'll soon be poster printing with confidence – and you'll no longer have to worry about that guy in the print shop laughing at you...
+If you’re thinking of doing a run of poster designs (opens in new tab) for a campaign, party or gig (or simply to adorn your own walls with) here’s a guide to how to print your work.
+Follow our tips and you'll soon be poster printing with confidence – and you'll no longer have to worry about that guy in the printing shop laughing at you...

 01. Design in CMYK